 Auto Hide Taskbar registry key in Windows 11/10

 For those who may be interested, the concerned registry key which deals with this setting is:

 Auto hide taskbar is not working, and Taskbar won’t hide

-There may be times; you may notice that the auto hide taskbar is not working and the taskbar won’t hide If a taskbar button flashes or something which needs your comes up in the taskbar notification area, the taskbar won’t auto hide till you address that issue.
-It could also be some software which may be programmatically making the taskbar visible.
+There may be times; you may notice that the auto-hide taskbar is not working and the taskbar won’t hide.
+If a taskbar button flashes or something which needs your comes up in the taskbar notification area, the taskbar won’t let auto-hide till you address that issue.
+It could also be some software that may be programmatically making the taskbar visible.